Most U.S. travelers support mask regulations on planes, trains and public transportation, poll finds

 Interviews for the poll were conducted Thursday to Monday, shortly before a federal judge in Florida struck down the national mask mandate on airplanes and mass transit.
 Airlines and airports immediately scrapped their requirements that passengers wear face coverings.

-The Transportation Security Administration stopped enforcing the mask requirement, and the Justice Department announced on Tuesday that it will appeal the ruling if the Centers for Disease Control and Prevention determines it's still necessary.
+The Transportation Security Administration stopped enforcing the mask requirement, and the Justice Department announced on Tuesday that it will appeal the ruling after the Centers for Disease Control and Prevention determined it is still necessary.

 The poll shows a wide partisan divide on the issue.
 Among Democrats, 80% favor and just 5% oppose the requirement.
 Among Republicans, 45% are opposed compared with 33% in favor, with 22% saying neither.